skylight-hq/skylight.digital/pages/toolkits/content_guide/08_urls_and_filenames.md

 In interactive contexts, particularly web pages, URLs (except when used as examples, as throughout this document) should always be active links.
 When they’re active links, don't include the protocol in the link text.

-In non-interactive contexts, such as print, the protocol can be omitted, assuming http:// and https:// both work and bring the user to the same place.
+In non-interactive contexts, such as print, the protocol can be omitted, assuming `http://` and `https://` both work and bring the user to the same place.

-There are occasions where URLs should be delimited — use &lt; and > for this.
+There are occasions where URLs should be delimited — use "&lt; and >" for this.
 This isn't normally necessary in interactive contexts where the link is clearly defined, but is most often relevant in email, where the writer may have to guess at what their email program will turn into a link.
 This is particularly true when the URL contains spaces.

 Filenames are case-sensitive, and their case should be preserved when they're referred to in text.
 Don't capitalize if beginning a sentence with a filename that begins with a lowercase letter.
 Filenames may need to be delimited in the same way as URLs.